 6/5 - 7/25/15: Excerpt of The Very Rich Hours in With Hidden Noise, curated by Stephen Vitiello, Contemporary Art Museum at the University of South Florida in Tampa, FL

 5/30 - 6/9/15: Oultopia residency in Oulchy-le-Château, France.

-3/20/15: I'm pleased to announce the release (finally!) of Steven M. Miller: Between Noise & Silence, a box set (7xCD + 1 DVD) I produced in tribute to the late composer who was also my good friend.
-It collects much of his life's work, both solo and in collaboration with other artists, plus a CD of new works composed in Steven's memory by myself, Annea Lockwood, David Dunn, JA Deane, Gregory Taylor, Chris Brown, Pauline Oliveros, David Mahler, and Maggi Payne.
-It is available from Innova records (see link above), and will be available for digital download on iTunes and Amazon.
+3/20/15: Steven M. Miller: Between Noise & Silence, box set (7xCD + 1 DVD) I produced in tribute to the late composer and good friend.
+It collects much of his life's work, solo and in collaboration with others, plus a CD of new works composed in Steven's memory by myself, Annea Lockwood, David Dunn, JA Deane, Gregory Taylor, Chris Brown, Pauline Oliveros, David Mahler, and Maggi Payne.
+Available from Innova records (see link above), and as digital download on iTunes and Amazon.

 2/24 - 5/3/15: Excerpt of The Very Rich Hours in With Hidden Noise, curated by Stephen Vitiello, Alyce de Roulet Williamson Gallery at the Art Center in Pasadena, CA

 1/10/15: not a leaf remains as it was, butoh dance choreographed by Shoko Zama to music from the CD of the same name by me and Steve Roden at Taoist Studies Institute, Seattle.

 11/15/14: not a leaf remains as it was, butoh dance choreographed by Shoko Zama to music from the CD of the same name by me and Steve Roden at Studio 36 in Port Townsend, WA.